MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 from [Azure Marketplace](https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.PowerApps-BuildTools).
 After installation, all tasks included in the Microsoft Power Platform Build Tools will be available to add into any new or existing pipeline.
-You can find them by searching for **Power**.
+You can find them by searching for "Power".

 ![Get the Microsoft Power Platform Build Tools](media/get-build-tools.png "Get the Microsoft Power Platform Build Tools")

 ## Connection to environments

 To interact with the Power Platform environment, a connection must be established that enables the various build tool tasks to perform the required actions.
-These types of connections are available:
+Two types of connections are available:

-- Username/password: Configured as generic service connection with username and password.
+- Username/password: Configured as a generic service connection with username and password.
 Note that username/password does not support multi-factor authentication.
-- Service principal and client secret.
+- Service Principal and client secret: (recommended) This connection type uses Service Principal based authentication and supports multi-factor authentication.

 ## Build tool tasks